odonnellpeter1999/DistributedSystemsAssignment/postal-service/README.md

 - `/api-docs.yaml` - OpenAPI YAML docs
 - `/swagger.html` - Swagger UI docs

-## Database
+## Databases

-H2 in-memory database can be used by uncommenting lines in application and liquibase properties files (default is PostgreSQL).
-If used, login details are defined in application.properties file.
-UI accessable through:
+Two databases can be used:

+- H2 in-memory database (DEFAULT)
+  - Default spring-boot profile: `mvn spring-boot:run`
+  - DB URL: `jdbc:h2:mem:testdb`
+  - Username: `sa`
-- `/h2-console`
+  - Password: `password`
-- JDBC URL=jdbc:h2:mem:testdb
+- PostgreSQL
+  - Run with local profile: `mvn spring-boot:run -Dspring-boot.run.profiles=local`
+  - DB URL: `jdbc:postgresql://database:5432/` (use localhost if not run through docker-compose)
-- User Name=sa
+  - Username: `postgres`
-- Password=password
+  - Password: `password`
+  - Usefull docker command: `docker run -p 5432:5432 --env-file database.env postgres`

+H2 console is also available at `/h2-console` for easy DB access through a web interface.
+Works for both databases using the above details.
-Note: H2-console not available when running dockerised version, access blocked.
+Note that the H2-console not available when running dockerised version, access blocked by default but can be changed in the settings file.

 ## How To Run